 How will lenders assess my income?

 Some lenders will ask for your SA302 year-end tax calculations from HMRC, either instead of or in addition to full accounts.
 It’s common for lenders to ask for up to three years’ accounts or SA302s, but some more specialist lenders can make lending decisions based on as little as one year’s records.

-Some lenders will also take into account dividends you have drawn.
-A less common approach, but one sometimes used by more specialist lenders, is to calculate an income figure based on your share of company profits.
-This approach can be advantageous where profits have been retained in the company structure rather than drawn as salary or dividends, typically for reasons of tax efficiency.
+Some lenders will also take dividends you have drawn into account.
+A less common approach is to calculate income based on your share of company profits.
+This approach can be advantageous where profits have been retained in the company structure rather than drawn as salary or dividends.

 Like sole trader mortgages, lenders will consider how long you have been a contractor and may want to see your accounts and/or SA302 calculations from HMRC.
 However, it’s common for specialist lenders to calculate an income figure based on the day rate shown on your current contract.
 This is usually based on an assumption of working five days a week, over 48 weeks in the year (taking holidays into account).

 If you work for a contractor registered under HMRC’s Construction Industry Scheme (CIS), you may find lenders have different approaches to calculating income and affordability, with many assessing on a case-by-case basis.
 Typically, however, lenders will ask to see three to six months’ worth of payslips and calculate annual income based on the gross payments shown.
 They will also consider how long you have been working with the same contractor, or in the same industry.